Fern Care: How to Keep Ferns Healthy and Green

 Why do ferns yellow?

 First, why do ferns yellow?
 These delicate plants require just the right amount of water, light, and nutrients.
-Here are a few of the factors that may cause them to turn yellow.
+Here are a few of the factors that may cause their foliage to turn yellow.

 Fern in cast iron planter with flowers on the bottom